gvwilson/fiction/iffy/index.md

 and from the way he clutched the wheel to hold himself steady she guessed he'd been at it for a while.

-"An see if that baggage o yours wants to get started mendin things as well," he called after her as she turned to go.
+"An' see if that baggage o' yours wants t' make himself useful as well," Uncle Jack added as she turned to go.
-"Or better yet, just tell im I said he was goin to!"
+"Or better yet, just tell 'im I told him to!"

 Wales had reorganized the ship's other storage locker while Iffy was asleep to make room for his pack and toolboxes.